muffin-man1978/hoplasoftware-tech-test/README.md

 # Frontend application

-Runs in port 8081
+Runs in port 8081.
 Coded in ES6 for showcase puropses

 To run:

-- cd frontend
+- cd vue-js-frontend
 - npm install
 - npm run serve  (This will use vue-cli-service to serve with hot reload)